1819 - The United State Receives Florida Territory from Spain

 Under Spanish rule, Florida was divided by the natural separation of the Suwanee River into West Florida and East Florida.

-Upon the receiving of Florida, by the United States of America, West Florida and East Florida became two counties: Escambia County and St Johns County, each named for Florida rivers.
-At this time, almost 8,000 residents were counted as living in Florida.
+Upon the receiving the Florida Territories, by the United States of America, West Florida and East Florida became two counties: Escambia County and St Johns County, each named for Florida rivers.

 According to the terms of the 1823 Treaty of Moultrie Creek, between the United States and Seminole Nation, the Seminoles were removed from Northern Florida to a reservation in the center of the Florida peninsula.